Diagnosis

 There are many ways to gather initial evidence:

-• using the /search endpoint to implement autocomplete widgets that let users enter and select their observations
+endpoint to implement autocomplete widgets that let users enter and select their observations, - using the

-• using the /suggest endpoint to find observations that have often been selected by other users with similar health problems
+endpoint to find observations that have often been selected by other users with similar health problems, - allowing users to enter their laboratory test results.

 Based on our experience from numerous deployments, it is both important and challenging to design this initial step in a way that will encourage users to provide enough data to begin the interview.